-- I use a clear glass tray, so I can check progress of the baking
+- I use a clear glass dish, so I can check progress of the baking.

 PREPARATION / DIRECTIONS

-- Put the raisins in a large cup or mug.
+- Put the raisins in a large cup or mug and compact with your hand.
 Add rum until completely covered.
 Let soak for an hour.

 - Turn the oven on and set to 220 °C (425 °F).

 - Peel, quarter and core the apples.
-Cut each quarter into thick slices (no more than 2 or maybe 3).
+Cut each quarter lengthwise, and then cut each half across, into 3-4 pieces.

-- Panfry the apple slices on both sides in two tablespoons of butter, until soft and dark golden.
+- Sear the apple pieces on all sides in two tablespoons of butter, until dark golden.

 - In the smaller bowl, beat the eggs, milk, and vanilla.

-- Pour the egg mix onto the flour mix and beat with the hand-mixer .
+- Pour the egg mix onto the flour mix and beat with a hand-mixer or large sturdy fork.